-Interest income was \$176,400 and \$4,900 during the three months ended March 31, 2005 and March 31, 2004, respectively.
+Interest income was \$184,700 and \$13,600 during the three months ended June 30, 2005 and June 30, 2004, respectively.
 Interest income was earned from investments in cash equivalents, short-term investments and long-term investments.
-Interest income increased during the three months ended March 31, 2005 compared to the same period in 2004 because of the investment of the proceeds from the initial public offering in the third quarter of 2004 and from the proceeds of the sale of preferred stock in March 2004.
-Based on the increase in funds available for investment, we expect interest income to increase in 2005 as compared to 2004.
+Interest income increased during the three months ended June 30, 2005 compared to the same period in 2004 because of the investment of the proceeds from the IPO, which was completed in the third quarter of 2004.
+We expect interest income to be relatively unchanged for the remaining quarters of 2005 compared with the second quarter of 2005.